 Buying plastic-free period products doesn’t need to empty your pocket!
 We’ve teamed up with brands in our Environmenstrual Coalition to make it easier for you to make the switch to healthy, eco-friendly menstrual products.
 Sign-up for discounts codes for menstrual cups, washable pads, period pants and menstrual pads and tampons from:

-In the UK, people with periods on average use over 11,000 disposable menstrual products in a lifetime.
-Tampons, pads and panty liners along with their packaging generate more than 200,000 tonnes of waste per year, and they all contain plastic – in fact, pads contain up to 90% plastic!
-The average user throws away an astonishing 125 to 150kg of tampons, pads and applicators in their lifetime.
+In the UK, women, girls and people who menstruate on average use over 11,000 disposable menstrual products in a lifetime.
+Tampons, pads and panty liners along with their packaging generate more than 200,000 tonnes of waste per year, and they all contain plastic – in fact, pads can contain up to 90% plastic!
+The average user throws away on average an astonishing 200kg tampons, pads and applicators in their lifetime.
 Plastic waste ends up in landfill or, even worse, in seas, rivers and beaches.

 Flushing and disposal